freedomofpress/securedrop/docs/development/setup_development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. note:: To install Docker Engine, you need the 64-bit version of Fedora 30 or higher.

-Run the following commands to update the package index and to install Git and ``make``:
+Run the following command to update the package index and to install Git and ``make``:

 .. code:: sh